 3. The packaging

-Original tarot decks have an ISBN number, the name of the author and / or illustrator, the name of the publisher and where the deck was made.
-With counterfeit tarot decks, little attention is often paid to the packaging.
+Original tarot decks have an ISBN, the name of the author and / or illustrator, the name of the publisher and where the deck was made.
+With counterfeit tarot decks, little attention is frequently paid to the packaging.
 When you look at it, you often get the feeling that something is not right.
 These are often thin, simple boxes.
 There is no text on the boxes, so the deck can be sold in many different countries.
 A QR code on the box can (very well!)
 Indicate that it is a counterfeit deck.
 Counterfeit boxes often consist of one piece, while original decks have a box with a lid.
-And counterfeit boxes open in a different way than original boxes.
+And counterfeit boxes open differently than original boxes.

 Decks that are often copied

-A deck that is often copied is the Wild Unknown Tarot deck.
+A deck that is frequently copied is the Wild Unknown Tarot deck.
 There are so many editions of it that it is difficult to keep track of which ones are original and which are counterfeit.
-Therefore the first and second editions are out of print.
-Other decks with many counterfeit versions in circulation are the Rider Waite tarot, Smith Waite Centennial Tarot, Starman Tarot, Wheel of the Year Tarot, Witches Tarot, Shadowscapes Tarot and Tarot Familiairs.
+Therefore, the first and second editions are out of print.
+Other decks with many counterfeit versions in circulation are the Rider Waite tarot, Smith Waite Centennial Tarot, Starman Tarot, Witches Tarot, Shadowscapes Tarot and Pagan Otherworlds (UUSI).
 At tarot.nl we only sell the original version of these decks.

 What can you do?